TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_cpsw_est.md

 Typically, the application's parameters that a developer may want to change are:

 - **Number of MAC ports**.
-By default the example application enables only MAC port 1, but the user can choose to enable MAC port 2 as well by setting `testParams.macPortNum = 1` in `enet_cpsw_est_main.c`.
-Some users may prefer to enable both MAC ports due to the flexibility to easily inject different kinds of test packets from the external ports, as opposed to just from the internal host port.
+By default, the example application enables only MAC port 1, but the user can choose to enable MAC port 2 as well by setting `testParams.macPortNum = 1` in `enet_cpsw_est_main.c`.
+Some users may prefer to enable both MAC ports for the flexibility to easily inject different kinds of test packets from the external ports, as opposed to just from the internal host port.
 - **MAC port number**.
 When a single port is enabled, user can select the